sal55/langs/mfeatures.md

 ### The M Compiler

-This is written in M. It build to a single executable file that I usually call mm.exe, currently some 0.6MB, which includes it small set of libraries.
+This is written in M. It builds to a single executable file that I usually call mm.exe, currently some 0.6MB, which includes a small set of libraries.
 (That is, the sources for the libraries are part of the executable.)

 This gives a tidy self-contained compiler.